francis2/api/MarketData.md

   Client creates request parameters, specifies request endpoint such as `md/subscribeQuote` and [sends the request](https://github.com/tradovate/api/blob/master/WebSockets.md#client-requests) to Tradovate server.

-  Tradovate server sends a [response message](https://github.com/tradovate/api/blob/master/WebSockets.md#response-message):
+  Tradovate server sends back a [response message](https://github.com/tradovate/api/blob/master/WebSockets.md#response-message):

-  - If the response has an error, client can perform [error handling](https://github.com/tradovate/api/blob/master/Conventions.md#error-handling).
+  - If a response has an error, client can perform [error handling](https://github.com/tradovate/api/blob/master/Conventions.md#error-handling).

-  - If the response is successful, the corresponding subscription is activated and client is going to be provided by market data.
-Client is responsible to track the contracts for which subscriptions are activated (to unsubscribe properly).
+  - If a response is successful, the corresponding subscription is activated and client is going to be provided by market data.
+Client is responsible to track the contracts for which subscriptions are activated (to properly unsubscribe ).
 Client can have a single subscription of each type (quotes, DOM, etc) per contract, so no explicit subscription ID is provided.

 - **Handle market data.**